Jammicus/Miscellaneous/Book_Summaries/DontMakeMeThink.md

 ### Some Assistance May Be Required

-* If you can;t avoid giving the user a difficult choice, you need to go out of your way to give me as much guidance as they need, but no more
+* If you cant avoid giving the user a difficult choice, you need to go out of your way to give me as much guidance as they need, but no more
-* The best types of guideance follow the following:
+* The best types of guidance follow the following:
 	1. Brief: Smallest amount of information to help the user
 	2. Timely: In the right place so that the user can see it when they need it
 	3. Unavoidable: Formatted in a way that the user will see it easily.

 -----